ACCarnall/bagpipes/docs/model_components.rst

 The dust component governs attenuation and emission processes due to dust.
 Energy balance is assumed, such that all attenuated light is re-radiated.

-Three dust attenuation models are implemented in Bagpipes, the Calzetti et al. (2000) model, the Cardelli et al. (1989) model and a model based on Charlot & Fall (2001).
+Three dust attenuation models are implemented in Bagpipes, the Calzetti et al. (2000) model, the Cardelli et al. (1989) model, a model based on Charlot & Fall (2001) and the model of Salim et al. (2018).
 The dust emission models come from Draine + Li (2007).

 .. code:: python

 	dust = {}
-	dust["type"] = "Calzetti"  # Attenuation law: "Calzetti", "Cardelli" or "CF00"
+	dust["type"] = mandatory   # Attenuation law: "Calzetti", "Cardelli", "CF00" or "Salim"
-	dust["Av"] = mandatory     # Absolute attenuation in the V band: magnitudes dust["eta"] = 1.           # Multiplicative factor on Av for stars in birth clouds dust["n"] = 1.             # Power-law slope of attenuation law ("CF00" only)
+	dust["Av"] = mandatory     # Absolute attenuation in the V band: magnitudes dust["eta"] = 1.           # Multiplicative factor on Av for stars in birth clouds

+	dust["n"] = 1.             # Power-law slope of attenuation law ("CF00" only)

+	dust["delta"] = 0.         # Deviation from Calzetti slope ("Salim" only)
+	dust["B"] = 0.             # 2175A bump strength ("Salim" only)

+	# Dust emission parameters
 	dust["qpah"] = 2.          # PAH mass fraction
 	dust["umin"] = 1.          # Lower limit of starlight intensity distribution
 	dust["gamma"] = 0.01       # Fraction of stars at umin